 Parque Nacional Manuel Antonio

-Manuel Antonio: Costa Rica’s Smallest Park With the Longest Queues
+Manuel Antonio: Costa Rica’s Smallest Park With 352 Bird Species

 The Park

-Wildlife is the main reason people come.
+Wildlife is the primary reason to come.
 Squirrel monkeys, white-faced capuchins, three-toed sloths, coatis, and iguanas are reliably present and largely unafraid of humans.
-This is partly wonderful and partly a management problem: the animals have been fed by visitors for decades and some capuchins actively steal food from bags.
-Keep zippers closed.
+This is partly wonderful and partly a management problem: the capuchins have been fed by visitors for decades and actively steal food from unguarded bags.
+Keep zippers closed and do not leave food visible.
+The sloths camouflage perfectly in the canopy – nearly invisible without a guide pointing them out.

 Quepos and the Local Scene